HugoJourdan/Color-Flow/README.md

 _________________
 # HOW IT WORK

-Each layer has is own Color Flow data, show in the panel.
+Each layer has is own Color Flow data, shown in the panel.
-Depending of checked items Layers Color Labels are set automaticaly.
+Layers Color Labels are set automaticaly depending on the status and order of each category checkbox.
-Color set is the precedent color of the first uncheck checkbox.
+The Color set is the precedent color of the first uncheck checkbox.
 In the following example Layer Color is set to `Orange` because even if `Light Green` and `Yellow` are ✅ , `Brown` is uncheck, so color set is the color that precedes it.

 <img src="https://github.com/HugoJourdan/Color-Flow/blob/main/img/howcolorsetup1.jpg" width="300"> <img src="https://github.com/HugoJourdan/Color-Flow/blob/main/img/howcolorsetup2.jpg" width="300">